Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents: LLM4Teach

-Here we present our approach termed LLM for policy teaching, or LLM4Teach in short.
-The fundamental concept of our approach is to utilize a pre-trained LLM as a teacher agent, which then instructs a lightweight student agent to rapidly acquire a policy for real-time decision-making in order to achieve a specific embodied task.
-We enable the student agent to interact with the environment and receive feedback from these interactions to correct any errors indicated by the teacher agent.
-Once the training phase is ended, only the lightweight student agent is deployed during the testing phase, yet its ability to accomplish the target task surpasses that of its teacher agent.

-The conceptual framework of our approach is illustrated in Figure~\ref{fig:framework}.
-We describe the details from the perspective of the student agent in the following subsections.
+The core principle of LLM4Teach involves the utilization of a pre-trained LLM as a teacher agent to guide a lightweight student RL agent in swiftly acquiring a policy for real-time decision-making to accomplish a specific embodied task.
+The student agent is allowed to interact with the environment and receive feedback from these interactions to rectify any errors provided by the teacher agent.
+Following the training phase, only the lightweight student agent is utilized during the testing phase, yet it owns superior capability in accomplishing the target task compared to its teacher.
+The conceptual framework of this approach is depicted in Figure~\ref{fig:framework}.